GANitak/community/community.hachyderm.io/content/fr/approved/_index.md

 ##       empty paragraph, since this page isn't a "normal"
 ##       page it doesn't render below the top menu otherwise.
 ---
+#NOTE : there is no apparent link to this page from the menu or other pages (that i could find)
 <p></p>

 # Approved Specialized Accounts